Materials TestingCopyright: © IBF

 The materials testing group is responsible for the determination of material properties and process boundary values, as well as their preparation for the use in process simulation and material modelling tools.
 The properties can be determined either directly from the measured data or by a subsequent inverse modelling.
 A particular focus of the group is the process related characterization of microstructure evolution.

-The Materials Modelling group deals with microstructure evolution during forming processes and in corresponding process chains.
+The Materials Modelling groups deal with microstructure evolution during forming processes and in corresponding process chains.
 The groups utilize macroscopic as well as multi-scale modelling techniques to predict grain size, texture and precipitation.

 Flat & Long ProductsCopyright: © Ahrens+Steinbach Projekte

 The group for flat and long products deals with all questions concerning the production of semi-finished products.
 An emphasis lies on rolling processes such as flat and caliber rolling.
 For those processes fast online models, new tool concepts and modelling approaches are developed.
 Thus, new process controls and geometries of the semi-finished products as well as deeper process knowledge become accessible.